Trusted Augusta Slip and Fall Accident Lawyers

 - Foreign objects in a sidewalk, aisle, or walkway

 These are only examples.
 Virtually any property condition that causes you to slip, trip, or fall could support an injury claim, provided the owner knew about it or should have known about it.

 Sometimes, property owners can be liable for slip and fall even if they were trying to keep the premises clean.
 For example, if a retail employee uses the wrong cleaning chemicals on a sales floor, it could create a dangerously slippery surface long after the product has dried.

 Retailers and other property owners have a duty to maintain their premises properly and to train their employees to respond to safety issues the right way.

-If you aren’t sure whether your accident might support a Georgia slip and fall accident claim, give us a call and tell us your story.
-We’ll tell you if we think we can help.
+If you aren’t sure whether your accident might support a slip and fall accident claim, give us a call and tell us your story.
+Our highly experienced Augusta slip and fall lawyers will tell you if we think we can help.

 Do Slip and Fall Cases Usually Go to Court in Georgia?
 Can I Afford a Lawyer?